 - Transfer blood to tubes quickly after venipuncture.
-As soon as tube is filled and capped, - Invert gently end-over-end 8-10 times.
+As soon as tube is filled and capped, - Invert gently end over end 8-10 times.
 Note: This ensures adequate contact of blood with anti-coagulant and minimizes platelet clumps and clots.
-Avoid aggressive mixing or shaking which may induce cell lysis and activation.
+Avoid aggressive mixing or shaking which may induce hemolysis.